Chronovyan/4everCode/docs/getting-started/first-steps.md

 Now that you've taken your first steps with Chronovyan, you can explore:

-- [Advanced Features](../guides/advanced-features.md) - Learn about more advanced capabilities
+- [Examples](../examples/index.md) - Check out our examples section for more advanced features and techniques
 - [API Reference](../reference/index.md) - Detailed documentation of all classes and methods
 - [Core Concepts](../concepts/index.md) - Deep dive into Chronovyan's architecture